aboynejames/traintimer/README.md

 1. Download code from github
 2. On console type:   install npm   (installation directory)
+3. Make copy of ttSettings-sample.js  and name it  ttSettings.js
+4. Add couchdb details and SMTP mail server account details
-3. On console start node application file:    node index.js
+5. On console start node application file:    node index.js
-4. Go to "yourdomaindirectoryofinstall.com:8822    (port can be changed by editing the server.js file)
+6. Go to "yourdomaindirectoryofinstall.com:8822    (port can be changed by editing the server.js file)

 Non-Node.js install